 What is Polocrosse?

 In Australia, polocrosse is called the “King of the One Horse Sports” because a player can use only one horse throughout a tournament.
 This permits someone who may own only one or two horses to compete at the same level as someone with several.
 All types of horses play polocrosse: every breed, size and age.
 Speed, agility, and stamina are desirable, but the only requirement is that a horse be in sound physical condition.
 Every player should have a polocrosse racket and ball of their own.
 Helmets must be worn during play.
 For the horses’s protection, bell boots and leg wraps must be used.
-Other equipment requirements are listed in the 2016 APA Standards of Play1, Feb 19, 2016 (Rulebook).
+Other equipment requirements are listed in the APA Standards of Play 2017 (Rulebook).

 The polocrosse field can be grass or dirt and is 160 yards long and 60 yards wide.
 Teams score points by throwing the ball through their opponents goal posts.
 At the same time, they protect their goal from the other team.
 All players can catch, carry and throw the ball with their rackets.
 However, only the player at the number 1 position is allowed to score.
 The rules are designed with one primary concern, safety — for player and horse.
 Anything creating a dangerous situation is ruled illegal and is penalized.

 Teams and Tournaments